tabvengers/spicy-sections/README.md

 =================

 Spicy Sections: An experiement/demonstration
-This glitch is an experiment, attempting think about (and demonstrate for discussion) an idea in which "good old well supported HTML" can be conditionally presented with different affordances: As a tab set, i ndependent or exlcusive disclosures.
+This glitch is an experiment, attempting think about (and demonstrate for discussion) an idea in which "good old well supported HTML" can be conditionally presented with different affordances: As a tab set, or with independent or exlcusive collapses ('disclosure widgets' and 'accordions').

-If you want to cut to the chase and see something working, [check out this demonstration](https://spicy-sections.glitch.me/just-demos.html) and resize your browser window to see the afforances change.
+If you want to cut to the chase and see something working, [check out this demonstration](https://codepen.io/bkardell/pen/VwpJGGL?editors=1100) and resize your browser window to see the afforances change.

 This is using a custom element wrapper (`<spicy-sections>` which just wraps and progressively enhances heading and content pairs like...